IBM/ibm-block-csi-driver/docs/csi_rn_whatsnew.md

 # What's new in 1.6.0

-IBM® block storage CSI driver 1.6.0 introduces a range of enhancements and fixes, as detailed in the following sections.
+IBM® block storage CSI driver 1.6.0 introduces the enhancements detailed in the following section.

 **General availability date**: 18 June 2021